ag487/matrix-eigenvectors/theory.md

 The first step is to convert the symmetric matrix (X) to Hessenberg form (H) with zeros below the subdiagonal.
 The advantage is a Hessenberg matrix has the same eigenvalues as the original matrix, and the zeros make further calculations easier (the eigenvectors can be recovered with the Q matrix in X = Q.H.QT).

-Note the matrix cannot be taken directly to diagonal form by Householder reflections.
+While it may seem an idea to take the matrix directly to diagonal form, this is not ideal.
 The reason is that, if we aim for zeros below the subdiagonal, while the reflection affects the first column, it does not affect the first row.
 However, if we aim for zeros below the diagonal, it does affect the first row.
-For the LHS multiplication this is fine, but when applied on the RHS this has the effect of disturbing the reflection applied to the first column.
+For the left side multiplication this is fine, but when applied on the right side this has the effect of disturbing the reflection applied to the first column.
 Hence, limit to the subdiagonal.

 ### 2.1 Householder reflection